Frequently Asked Questions

 What supporting documents are required?
 How do I submit these?

-All applicants must provide several brief essay responses, specific financial data and organizational details through the online application system.
-Organizations selected for further consideration will be notified in October and asked to provide additional documentation including, but not limited to, information on staff and board of directors, evaluation tools and strategy documents.
+All applicants must provide several brief essay responses, specific financial data, and organizational details through the online application system.
+Organizations selected for further consideration will be notified in September and asked to provide additional documentation.
 All materials collected during the selection process will be considered confidential.

 Are there restrictions on how my organization can use the prize money if awarded?

-No. There are no restrictions on how the winner or finalists of the prize uses their cash award.
+No. There are no restrictions on how the winners of the prize use their cash award.
 We believe firmly in the value of unrestricted cash awards for social sector organizations.

 What will happen if my application is incomplete at the deadline?